 \section{Summary}

-Starting from the idea of Gliner vacuum, we apply the approach given in Ref.~\cite{Azreg-Ainou:2014twa} to remove the deformations in the 1LM for RHBs.
-In addition, we provide a possible explanation on the deformation of mass term.
-The new 1LM redisplays the resemblance between RBHs and the traditional thermodynamic systems.
-In other words, all the variables in the new 1LM have their own thermodynamic counterparts, in particular, the area law, $S\propto A$, is recovered.
-Based on the reconstructed 1LM, we give a self-consistent theory of Ruppeiner geometry, and show that all RBHs with a spherical symmetry and a single shape function should have an attractive interaction in the range of $r\ge r_{\rm ext}>r_*$ from the microscopic perspective.
+Starting from the idea of the Gliner vacuum, we apply the approach given in Ref.~\cite{Azreg-Ainou:2014twa} to remove the deformations in the 1LM for RBHs.
+In addition, we provide a possible explanation for the deformation of the mass term.
+The new 1LM redisplays the resemblance between RBHs and traditional thermodynamic systems.
+In other words, all the variables in the new 1LM have their thermodynamic counterparts, in particular, the area law, $S\propto A$, is recovered.
+Based on the reconstructed 1LM, we give a self-consistent theory of Ruppeiner geometry, and show that all RBHs with spherical symmetry and a single shape function should have an attractive interaction in the range of $r\ge r_{\rm ext}>r_*$ from the microscopic perspective.
 This shows that our analyses of interactions inside and outside RBHs are consistent with the Ruppeiner thermodynamic geometry we established in Sec.\ \ref{sec:ruppeiner}.
 Furthermore, the new 1LM offers a universal treatment for both RBHs and SBHs.
+However, the local properties of the interaction structures in the vicinity of $r=0$ between RBHs and SBHs are different.
+Because of disappearing the center singularities, the expansion scalar of RBHs stops changing at $r=0$, while the change of expansion scalar for SBHs blows up.
 Finally, the explanation is given on how a repulsive matter forms a RBH with attractive interaction.
 Our result may shed light on solving the related problems in superradiance and area spectrum for RBHs.